Navid200/xDrip/docs/Connectivity-troubleshoot.md

 ![](./images/system-status-pg.png)
 <br/>

-Is there a [disconnect](./Proper-connectivity.md)?
-If yes, you need to resolve it before anything else.
-Don't waste your time starting a sensor before you have connectivity.

-If there is a command in the queue on the status page, it should clear on the next read cycle (once every 5 minutes).
-If it does not clear on the next read cycle, you have a command stuck in the queue.
-In that case, [clear](./Clear-queue.md) the queue.
+* If there is a command in the queue, it should clear in the next read cycle (every 5 minutes).
+If not, [clear the queue](./Clear-queue.md).

-If there is a disconnect, and you don't see "scanning" on the G5/G6 status page, you should tap on "Restart Collector" on the classic status page.
-You may need to approve a pair request, which may come up any time up to 5 minutes after tapping on restart collector.

-If last connected, on the status page, consistently shows a value less than 5 minutes, yet, you see "Deep sleeping errors" or "Checking Auth errors" on the status page, go to the classic status page and tap on "Forget device".
-This does not work for a G7 though.
-For a G7, you will need to forget all devices in your Bluetooth settings that start with DXCM.
-Then, return to the G5/G6 status page and wait for a pair request to approve.
-If you are using a version of Android older than Android 10, you will not get a pair request.
-But, you will hear a pairing notification.
-The connectivity should be resolved after pairing.
+* If the status page shows “Deep sleeping errors” or “Checking Auth errors” and the last connected time is consistently less than 5 minutes, tap “Forget Device” on the classic status page.
+For G7 or One+, forget all devices starting with DXCM or DX02 in your Bluetooth settings.
+Return to the Dex status page and approve a new pair request.
+For Android versions older than 10, you will not receive a pair request but will hear a pairing notification.

-If there is still a disconnect, [trigger a pair request](./MissedPairRequest.md).
+* If there is still a disconnect, [trigger a pair request](./MissedPairRequest.md).
 It should connect.

-If  there is no disconnect, and the status page shows "OK \*\* days" for sensor status, yet, you have no readings, it means that there is a session in progress and you are connected;  but, xDrip needs a start.
-Please tap on start sensor.
-For a G6/Dex1, you can enter the same calibration code shown on the status page.
-It doesn't really matter because the session has already started and the calibration code you enter now does not matter.
+* If  there is no disconnect, and the status page shows "OK \*\* days" for sensor status, but you have no readings, ensure the xDrip session is started.
+Tap “Start Sensor” for G6/Dexcom One; you can enter the same calibration code shown on the status page.
+The calibration code entered now does not affect the already started session on G6.
+G7 will start automatically.

-If you have resolved the problem and have a working system, but, it occasionally disconnects requireing you to take action to reconnect, please see [this](./Intermittent.md).
+* If your system occasionally disconnects and requires action to reconnect, refer to the additional troubleshooting steps for [intermittent connectivity issues](./Intermittent.md).

-If you are still having trouble, you can [ask for help](./Contact.md).
+If you’re still experiencing trouble, don’t hesitate to [ask for help](./Contact.md).